Unified first law and some general prescription: a redefinition of surface gravity: Clausius relation from the UFL

 or using the second Friedmann equation ($\dot{H}- \frac{k}{a^2}= -4\pi G(\rho + p)$)

-where $R_A= \frac{1}{\sqrt{H^2 + \frac{k}{a^2}}}$ has been used in the last equality.\\ Recently, a notion of generalized Hawking temperature \cite{Chakraborty2} (see eq.\,(\ref{eq1}))
+where $R_A= \frac{1}{\sqrt{H^2 + \frac{k}{a^2}}}$ has been used in the last equality.\\ Recently, a notion of generalized Hawking temperature \cite{Chakraborty2} (see Eq.\,(\ref{eq1}))

 has been introduced on the event horizon for the validity of the thermodynamical laws.
-So in the present context using the first choice in eq.\,(\ref{eq1}) we have
+So in the present context using the first choice in Eq.\,(\ref{eq1}) we have

-Thus we obtain the clausius relation $\delta Q= T^{(G)} _{E}dS_E$ on the event horizon, by projecting the UFL along the Kodama vector on the horizon.
-It is interesting to note that the present approach to obtain the clausius relation ({\it i.e.} the first law of thermodynamics) from the Unified first law is a general prescription and it holds in any horizon even in the trapping horizon.
-So we have the following conclusions\,:
+Thus we obtain the Clausius relation $\delta Q= T^{(G)} _{E}dS_E$ on the event horizon, by projecting the UFL along the Kodama vector on the horizon.
+It is interesting to note that the present approach to obtain the Clausius relation (i.e. the first law of thermodynamics) from the UFL is a general prescription and it holds in any horizon even in the trapping horizon.\\\\

-~~\textbf{(a)} Projecting the UFL along the Kodama vector, the second Friedmann equation is always obtained.

-~~\textbf{(b)} Projecting the UFL along a vector orthogonal to Kodama vector\,(having other properties same as Kodama vector), the first Friedmann equation can be obtained.

-~~\textbf{(c)} Projecting the Unified first law along the tangent to the horizon to obtain the first law of thermodynamics is valid only for the trapping horizon.